 Not including its food court or two Starbucks, eleven restaurants satisfy hungry Caesars patrons, and that’s not even including the dining establishments at the Forum Shops.
 So if you’re wondering what are the restaurants in Caesars Palace Las Vegas, here’s a brief rundown of each.

-The spacious new Bacchanal Buffet, which opened its doors in September of 2012, has quickly taken its place as one of the top five buffets in Las Vegas.
+The spacious and famous Bacchanal Buffet, which opened its doors in September of 2012, has quickly taken its place as one of the top five buffets in Las Vegas.
 And at a cost of $17 million, it should.
-It’s pricey, (breakfast: $30, Lunch is $37 and dinner going for $52.99 a person on Friday and Saturday nights), but USA Today has ranked it as the best in town.
+It’s pricey, (Dinner starts at $54.99 on weekday nights), but USA Today has ranked it as the best in town.

 The Bacchanal Buffet offers up over 500 different dishes, and has nine cooking stations, or what they call, “show kitchens.”
 These include all of the usual suspects, like a Mexican station, Italian, Chinese, Japanese, American, a wonderful seafood area, deli station, pizza and of course, dessert.

 Taking a cue from the Wicked Spoon Buffet at the Cosmopolitan, the Bacchanal serves dishes in individual portions, rather than the huge metal trays that we’ve all come to associate with buffets.
 From gourmet sliders to freshly-made salads, crab legs to exotic cakes, if you can’t find what you want here, you’re just too damn picky.

 The phone number for the Bacchanal Buffet is 702-731-7778.

 You pass some large aquariums on your way inside to this Northern Chinese cuisine outpost.
 Although it’s described as casual, you’ll be impressed by the unique and beautiful nearly all-white decor.

 Specialties here include braised pork belly, and Xaio Long Bao soup dumplings.